 'I don't understand why I owe you several hundred dollars when I paid for all my sessions up-front,'

-'I'm sorry if I gave you the impression that you'd paid,' she said.
+'I'm sorry if I gave you the impression that you'd paid,' she

 'But I did pay,' I interrupted.
-‘You swiped my credit card, I signed, and you took money from my account.'
+‘You swiped my credit card, I signed,

 'Actually, that doesn't mean you paid.'
 She scowled at me.
 'We don’t know how much to charge for a session until we've contacted your insurance company.'